Igvir/monorepo-guidelines/Readme.md

 <!--
   <<< Author notes: Header of the document >>>
-  Include a 1280×640 image, document title in sentence case, and a concise description in emphasis.
+  Include a 1280×640 image, document title in sentence case, and a description in emphasis.
 -->

 # Desarrollo de aplicaciones con arquitectura mono-repositorio